 World Teachers Day has been celebrated internationally every October 5th since its 1993 initiation by Fedrico Mayor, as explained by Holdiay Insights.
 Like many, I’ve been lucky enough to have influential teachers throughout my school years who have encouraged my educational growth and my curiosity to learn.
 Along with teachers in the classroom, my childhood included the following 5 fictional teachers that deserve recognition for their dedication to their students.

 Miss Clavel from Ludwig Bemelmans’ Madeline series

-As an ex Catholic schoolgirl, I’m familiar with the concept of having a nun for a teacher; that situation is why Miss Clavel’s teaching position in the Madeline series never phased me.
+As an ex-Catholic schoolgirl, I’m familiar with the concept of having a nun for a teacher.
+That part of my educational past is why Miss Clavel’s teaching position in the Madeline series never phased me.
 However, Miss Clavel isn’t just a teacher to Madeline and her boarding school classmates.
-The caring nun acts as their alternate maternal figure, using her motherly instincts and problem-solving skills 24/7 to ensure these twelve little girls in two straight lines are protected, healthy, and happy as well as properly educated.
+The caring nun acts as their alternate maternal figure, using her motherly instincts and problem-solving skills 24/7 to ensure these twelve little girls in two straight lines are protected, healthy and happy as well as properly educated.
 Plus, her patience with the overly curious daredevil Madeline is extremely admirable.